Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 ~~~

 If the request is valid, the Transparency Log adds the new key-value pair to the
-log and returns an UpdateResult structure:
+log and returns an UpdateResponse structure:

 ~~~ tls
 struct {